If you feel like you need to lose weight, it’s only natural that you want to do so as quickly as possible.

+However, simply aiming to get as much weight off, as quickly as possible, is unlikely to be the best way to go about it.
 The faster somebody loses weight, the more dangerous and unstructured a programme is.
 Rapid weight changes are not sustainable and often there is something extreme taking place, such as not eating enough or overtraining.

 In this article I try to answer some of the questions that I get asked when it comes to losing weight.